 However, there is a popular species of indoor spider in the Pacific Northwest that has been known to bite humans, and they are Hobo spiders.
 Hobo spiders are related to Giant House Spiders (which are harmless) and typically grow to be around 15 millimeters.
 These spiders are known to bite humans and pets alike, which can result in flu like symptoms and epidermal damage.

 Another infamous spider known for being extremely harmful, that we come in contact with from time to time, are Black Widow spiders.
 Female spiders are black with a red hourglass marking on their bellies, and males and young female black widows are black with white markings.
 Black widow spiders tend to be found in dark places such as garages and crawlspaces.
 These spiders can be found both indoors and outdoors, making them exceptional survivors.
 The venom from a black widow spider can cause nervous system damage, and if you believe you have been bitten by one you should seek immediate medical attention.

 If you have a spider infestation problem, call Pioneer Pest Management and we will take care of it for you in an effective, environmentally conscience and ethical manner.
 We are committed to providing environmentally friendly pest control services that do not negatively impact the environment.
-Our locally owned and operated company is proud to be GreenPro and QualityPro certified which means we are recognized in the top 3% of pest control companies for being sensitive to the environment.
+Our privately owned and locally operated company is proud to be GreenPro and QualityPro certified which means we are recognized in the top 3% of pest control companies for being sensitive to the environment.
 Furthermore, our business is also recognized by the EPA as being environmentally conscience.
 Please contact us directly or through our website for more information about our pest control services.